synfynal/woocommerce-connector-docs/Source Files/articles/push-webstore-item-categories.md

    The <b>WooCommerce Connector Setup</b> page opens.

 1. On the <b>Synchronization</b> FastTab, under <b>Push Data To Webstore</b> in <b>Item Categories</b>, specify one of the following options:
-     - <i>Mapped Only</i> : The WooCommerce Connector synchronizes mapped item category records from Business Central to your webstore.
+     - <i>Mapped Only</i> : Synchronize mapped item category records from Business Central to your webstore.
-     - <i>None</i> : The WooCommerce Connector does not synchronize item category records from Business Central to your webstore.
+     - <i>None</i> : Do not synchronize item category records from Business Central to your webstore.

 ## Demo video